The Leipzig School of Human Origins

 CEZ: Dr. Kromer

-- Human Behavioral Ecology and Developmental Psychology (from 09/2017 onwards) - is focusing on a) the role of culture in human evolution and adaptation, b) early child development and culture, c) processes and architectures of voluntary and involuntary attention, perception, memory, learning, emotion, language and judgment.
+- Human Behavioral Ecology and Comparative Cultural Psychology - is focusing on a) the role of culture in human evolution and adaptation, b) early child development and culture, c) processes and architectures of voluntary and involuntary attention, perception, memory, learning, emotion, language and judgment.